davidgiven/fluxengine/README.md

 The sampling system is dumb as rocks.

-There's an 8-bit down counter attached to a 16MHz clock.
-Every time a pulse comes in, or the counter overflows, we sample the timer and send the result to the DMA channel.
-We don't bother to distinguish overflows from real pulses
+There's an 7-bit counter attached to a 16MHz clock.
+Every time a pulse comes in, or the counter overflows, we sample it and send the result to the DMA channel.
+The 8th bit contains the inverse of the actual pulse, so we can distinguish rollovers (which show up as 0xff) from actual data.
---- this appears not to ever happen.

 An HD floppy has a nominal clock of 500kHz, so we use a sample clock of 8MHz (every 0.125us).
 This means that our 500kHz pulses will have an interval of